 Pictures On Top Of The World's Largest Residential Building in Dubai

 For another group of Russian thrill-seekers, the idea of fun includes climbing the globe's most impressive skyscrapers to take selfies at their very apexes.
-Last month, Alexander Remnev and his friends—members of an adventurous crew called Skywalkers—scaled Dubai's Princess Tower, the world's tallest residential building.
+In May 2014, Alexander Remnev and his friends—members of an adventurous crew called Skywalkers—scaled Dubai's Princess Tower, the world's tallest residential building.
 At 1,350 feet, they must be huge fans of the most recent Mission Impossible flick.
 [Photo: Alexander Remnev/Caters News Agency via Weather]

 Selfies On Top Of Christ The Redeemer